wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ~~~~~
 {: title="ICE restart request"}

 Given that in order to send new ICE candidetes to the WHIP resource, the WHIP client needs to know the entity-tag associated to the ICE session, it MUST buffer any gathered candidates before the HTTP response to the initial PUT request or the PATCH request with the new entity-tag value is received.
-Once the entity-tag value is know the WHIP client SHOULD send a single aggregated HTTP PATCH request with all the buffered ICE candidates.
+Once the entity-tag value is know the WHIP client SHOULD send a single aggregated HTTP PATCH request with all the ICE candidates it has buffered so far.

 ## WebRTC constraints